 In contrast, the Nevada crime of extortion is like bribery plus threats.
 Also called blackmail, extortion occurs when someone threatens someone else with harm unless that person gives the extortionist money (or something valuable).
 An example of extortion is a computer hacker stealing nude pictures of a celebrity off her cell phone, and then threatening to post them online unless she pays him $10,000.

-Extortion is considered a more serious crime than bribery in Nevada because the victims of extortion face potential harm, such as loss of money or public humiliation.
+Extortion is considered a more serious crime than bribery in Nevada because of the victims of extortion face potential harm, such as loss of money or public humiliation.
 Whereas with a straight bribe, the person on the receiving end faces no adverse consequences by refusing the bribe.
 Read more information on the Nevada crime of extortion.
-Also refer to our articles, "Is libel a crime in Nevada?" and "Where does blackmail come from?"
+Also refer to our articles, "Is libel a crime in Nevada?", Nevada's defamation laws, and "Where does blackmail come from?"